koenderks/jfa/cran-comments.md

 ## This is a resubmission for version 0.2.0
-This is jfa version 0.3.0.
+This is jfa version 0.3.1.
 In this version I have:

-* Added one argument to the evaluation function that quantifies how many times each observation should be evaluated.
+* Added unit tests that compare results to existing audit guides.
+* Fixed a bug where the sample size was read in incorrectly.
+* Fixed a bug where the binomial and poisson analyses terminated when the user selected a prior with expected errors larger than one.

 ## Test environments
 * OS X install (on travis-ci), R release